GitauHarrison/notes/two_factor_authentication/twilio_authy.md

         return self.authy_id is not None
 ```

-If you do not have this column yet, add it and remember to run your migrations so that the changes apply.
+If you do not have this column yet, add it, and remember to run your migrations so that the changes apply.
 The `two_factor_enabled` helper method checks whether the `authy_id` attribute exists or not.

 ####  Send push authentication